Why I write

 - DevOps and SRE field guides that translate platform runbooks into repeatable playbooks for your teams.

-- Experiments across AI/ML, cloud platforms, and tooling that make software craftsmanship more humane and scalable.
+- Experiments across AI/ML, cloud platforms, and tooling that make software craftsmanship more humane, testable, and scalable.

 - Occasional deep dives into UX practices that ensure users feel the improvements we ship.